DefinitelyNotACactus/IntroComputacaoGrafica/README.md

 (In progress)

 ### Conclusion
-This assignment has helped us to understand the steps of the graphic pipeline, how to implement it and the use of .obj files, there's some improvements that can be done, for instance, the triangles drawn are not filled.
+This assignment has helped us to understand the steps of the graphic pipeline, how to implement it, use of .obj files and the glm library.
+There's some improvements that can be done, for instance, the triangles drawn are not filled, which can make visualization harder in some cases.
 In terms of difficulties found, we had some issues at using the glm library, for instance the product of matrices is done in a opposite order and the glm::normalize() function needs to be called before the glm::cross() when getting the camera vectors.

 ### References
 [Shear](http://mathworld.wolfram.com/Shear.html)<br>